 Inquiry Team

-Ms. O’Flaherty was called to the Bar of Ireland in 1998 and has over twenty-six years experience as a practising barrister.
+Ms. O’Flaherty was called to the Bar of Ireland in 1998 and has over twenty-eight years experience as a practising barrister.
 She further qualified as an accredited Centre for Effective Dispute Resolution (CEDR) mediator in 2007.
 Ms. O’Flaherty is a versatile advocate who has practised extensively in the areas of healthcare, personal injuries, medical negligence, administrative, human rights and constitutional law.
 Throughout her career, she has represented many marginalised and vulnerable groups and persons with disabilities.

 In 2017, Ms. O’Flaherty was appointed by the Minister for Justice and Equality as a Tribunal member to the International Protection Appeals Tribunal (IPAT).
 In 2022, she was appointed by the Minister for Health as a Tribunal Chairperson for Mental Health Tribunals.
 In September 2023, Ms. O’Flaherty was chosen to sit on the panel of the European Union Agency for Asylum (EUAA) Judicial Experts.
 In October 2023 Ms. O’Flaherty became a Director of Action Aid Ireland which is an International charity that works with women and girls living in poverty.